ROUGH CUT RETREAT

 WITH SUPPORT FROM THE CHICAGO MEDIA PROJECT

 At the height of summer, when filmmakers are neck-deep in the editing process, Rough Cut Retreat offers a one-of-a-kind mentorship experience.
 Launched in 2016, RCR unites nonfiction filmmakers and mentors in a creative, supportive, and engaged atmosphere.
 The retreat acts as a focus group for filmmakers to diagnose what is and isn’t working in their film.
 After months in an edit suite, filmmakers often lose perspective; this is a key moment for fresh eyes in a safe space.
 When selecting projects, True/False and Catapult prioritize work that displays an ambitious, idiosyncratic approach to nonfiction storytelling.
+Additionally, preference is given to emerging filmmakers and projects that are not already receiving significant institutional support.
 Chosen mentors are professionals who embody creativity and generosity of spirit.

 Carey Institute for Global Good, Rensselaerville, NY / August 4 – 8